Julia Kollewe

 Financial markets now see the probability of a rate cut at next month’s Bank of England meeting at around 16%.

-Bank of England governor Andrew Bailey yesterday stressed that the central bank was pursing a “gradual approach” to reducing borrowing costs from their current level of 4.75%, allowing time to assess the impact of the tax changes in last month’s budget.
+The Bank’s governor, Andrew Bailey, yesterday stressed that the central bank was pursing a “gradual approach” to reducing borrowing costs from their current level of 4.75%, allowing time to assess the impact of the tax changes in last month’s budget.
 He said:

 A gradual approach to removing monetary policy restraint will help us to observe how this plays out, along with other risks to the inflation outlook.